Contoh Soal dan Essay IELTS Writing Task 2

 (294 words, band 9)

-alone nowadays than in the past.
-Do you think this is a positive or
+In some countries, many more people are choosing to live alone nowadays than in the past.
+Do you think this is a positive or negative development?

 In recent years it has become far more normal for people to live alone, particularly in large cities in the developed world.
 In my opinion, this trend could have both positive and negative consequences in equal measure.